carpntr/crypto-mirror/README.md

 # Smart-Mirror
 Raspberry Pi powered mirror which can display the news, weather, time, and cryptocurrency prices.
-Originally forked from HackerHosue, converted to Python 3.6, added cryptocurrency ticker, along with several other small changes.
+Originally forked from HackerHouse, converted to Python 3.6, added cryptocurrency ticker.
+The changes are starting to get to the point where this warrants its own repo.
+Original Smart-Mirror can be found at the [HackerHouseYT repo](https://github.com/HackerHouseYT/Smart-Mirror)

 ## Installation and Updating
 ### Code